akshat-khare/bsw-website/README.md

 ## Important Instructions

-- Mail me with your preference of the page that you'd be liking to create.
+- Mail me with your preference of the page that you'd be liking to create (at least one page).
 - If you are beginner you might like looking up W3 tutorials of HTML, CSS and Bootstrap.
 That would be enough for completing the assignment.
 There are many files in the repo that you need not be worrying about.
 Only code that is of much concern is index.html.
 Understand the template mentioned above more carefully if you are having difficullty solving the assignment.
 - Headers and Footers should be similar to the template or the index.html in the repo.
 - You can use any online resource and make the page look more attractive.
 However it is advised if you can make the page look satisfactorially aesthetic make another page if you have time.
 Efforts on aesthetic will be rewarded.